Johnnydev001/weather-forecast/README.md

 ## Contributing

-All kinds of contribution are welcome.
-For major changes, please open an issue first and create the respective pull-request to the main branch.
+All contributions are welcome.
+For major changes, please open an issue first and create the respective pull request for the main branch.

 ## Licence

-This is an open-source project for learning purposes, which can be used by anyone, so feel free to fork / download.
+This is an open-source project for learning purposes.
+Anyone can use it, so feel free to fork/download it.